 Assessment - Assessment income is recognized during the year in which it is earned.
 For budget purposes, any unused assessment revenue from prior years is carried over to the next fiscal year and used as a factor to determine the subsequent years assessment.
-For FY 2013 the assessment was \$7.25 per acre foot of prescriptive pumping rights.
-A total of \$1.4M was assessed during 2013.
+For FY 2014 the assessment was \$7.25 per acre foot of prescriptive pumping rights.
+A total of \$1.4M was assessed during 2014.

-Responsible Parties/Federal Funding Awards/Water Producers - The FY 2013 budget included costs related to projects in the SEMOU, PVOU, BPOU, EMOU, and Area Three Operable Unit (ATOU).
-The costs were budgeted to be funded through contributions from PRPs, federal funds, and water producers.
+Responsible Parties/Federal Funding Awards/Water Producers - The FY 2014 budget included costs related to projects in the SEMOU, PVOU, BPOU, EMOU, and Area Three Operable Unit (ATOU).
+The costs were budgeted to be funded through contributions from PRPs, federal funds, state funds and water producers.
 The costs are expensed and the corresponding contributions recognized as revenue when paid by the Authority.
-The FY 2013 revenues are lower than budgeted due to the timing of the cost reimbursements.
-Additionally, the budget for water producers is shown as \$3.9M, however these costs are not incurred by the Authority, but rather the water producers and therefore are not included as revenues for the Authority.
+The FY 2014 revenues are lower than budgeted due to the timing of the cost reimbursements as well as costs and revenues included in the budget that do not flow through the Authority.
+For example, the budget for water producers is shown as \$2.05M, however these costs are not incurred by the Authority, but rather the water producers and therefore are not included as revenues for the Authority.
+The budget for State Funding Awards includes approximately \$8.3M in funding of Proposition 84 state grants these grants were awarded directly to the water producers rather than to the Authority.

-Project Expenses Fiscal Year Fiscal Year Budget 2013 Actual 2013 Budget Variance Project Grants/Awards \$ 2,510,091 \$ 4,207,637 \$ (1,697,546) Project O&M 18,976,304 15,832,264 3,144,040 Total Project Expenses \$ 21,486,395 \$ 20,039,901 \$ 1,446,494
+Project Expenses Fiscal Year 014 Actual Fiscal Year 014 Budget Budget Variance Project Grants/Awards Project O&M \$ 2,007,019 18,347,178 \$ 4,742,985 16,917,617 \$ (2,735,966) 1,429,561 Total Project Expenses \$ 20,354,197 \$ 21,660,602 \$ (1,306,405)